symblai/symbl-docs/docs/conversation-api/api-reference/questions.md

 ---

-This API help you find explicit question or request for information that comes up during the conversation, whether answered or not, is recognized as a question.
+This API helps you find explicit question or request for information that comes up during the conversation.
+Whether answered or not, all questions are recognized.

 ### Authentication